TamNguyenVanTam/DeepLearningProjects/README.md

 # form extraction
-This repository consists the source of the form extraction project
+This repository consists the source code of the form extraction project